-Written in 68K assembly.
+Written in 68K assembly language.
 Coding by Ed Mackey.
 Graphics by Al Mackey; game boards designed & created by Ed & Betty Mackey, Sue Rankin, Doris & Dena Ballard, Jim Kieran, Jan Thomas, David Putzier and Bill, Amy & Beth Grixti.
 Music by Al Mackey.

-MEGABALL V3.0 was the first release of the game to include support for AGA machines, as well as monitors displaying screenmodes beyond low-res PAL/NTSC.
+MEGABALL V3.0 was the first release of the game to feature support for AGA machines, as well as higher resolution/overscan screenmodes exceeding low-res PAL/NTSC.

 Reportedly, MEGABALL V3.1 was an exclusive release for new registered users only, who received 2 disks including the game disk (AGA + OCS/ECS releases of MEGABALL V3.0 with updated titlescreen) plus a music disk - that previously needed to be purchased separately for a small shareware fee - at no extra cost.